xichenpan/xichenpan.github.io/docs/index.md

 ## News

 === "2024"
+    [07/2024] I will join :fontawesome-brands-meta: Meta AI New York as a Visiting Researcher (AI Mentorship Program, 20%) in 2024 Fall.

     [02/2024] Our paper was accepted by CVPR 2024, check it out [here](https://image-sculpting.github.io/).
 See you in Seattle!